-The hawkish Lewis Whyte was joined in the later stages by Jack Plane, in pushing for total control of the merged company and encouraging Sir Donald Stokes into biting off more than he could chew.
+The hawkish Lewis Whyte, who was joined in the later stages by Jack Plane, pushed for total control of the merged company and encouraged Sir Donald Stokes into biting off more than he could chew.
 Stokes himself probably believed some of his own publicity.
 In the book ‘The Leyland Papers’ by Graham Turner, the Leyland men wanted it put on record that they had not bullied BMH into submission, but they clearly did.

 Leyland had bided its time and had refused to agree to a merger until the share price was in their favour.
 BMH had agreed to a merger because it was in the national interest, Leyland agreed to a merger because it was in their interest.